Permafrost/Tundra/SERVICES.md

     serialized.
 * `$delimiter` is the character to use to delimit fields in the resulting serialization.
 Defaults to ',' (comma), if not specified.
+* `$header?` is an optional boolean indicating if a header row should be emitted.
+Defaults to `true`.
+* `$columns` is an optional list of column names to use in the header row if applicable.
+If not specified, the `IData` keys are used as the column names.
 * `$encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
 Defaults to [UTF-8].
 * `$mode` is an optional choice of {stream, bytes, string} which